What is the Health and Safety at Work Act 1974

 The public and contractors were generally ignored as the law tended to focus on the safety of plant and equipment rather than raising awareness and development of health and safety for people.

-Keeping up with technology was another issue, as each piece of legislation had to be passed into law, it took a long time to apply and things were changing fast.
+Keeping up with technology was another issue as each piece of legislation had to be passed into law.
+This meant it took a long time to apply any changes to health and safety law and things were changing fast.

 Photo of Lord Robens with kind permission of http://www.npg.org.uk/collections/search/portraitLarge/mw102727/Alfred-Robens-Baron-Robens-of-Woldingham